Tanvir4321-git/Assignment-10-Social-event/README.md

 Social Development Events Platform

-Project Purpose >>>
+📌 About (Repository Description / Pinned Section)

-This project aims to build a clean and modern social event website that helps organizers share their programs easily and reach more people.
-It allows users to view clear details such as date, time, venue, and category in a simple interface.
-The platform ensures smooth registration and provides real-time updates for new events.
-With secure data handling and easy accessibility, the website offers a reliable space for users to connect with different activities.
-Overall, it delivers a simple, safe, and engaging event-management experience for everyone.
+Social Development Events Platform is a clean and modern social event website that helps organizers share their programs easily and reach more people.
+It provides users with clear event details, such as date, time, venue, and category, in a simple interface.
+The platform ensures smooth registration, secure data handling, and real-time updates for newly added events.
+Overall, it offers a reliable, safe, and engaging space for users to connect with different activities.

-Live Demo >>>
+Live Demo:
 https://tubular-otter-764f4c.netlify.app/

-Technologies Used >>>>
+🛠️ Technologies Used

 React.js

 Firebase

 Tailwind CSS

-Daisy ui
+Daisy UI

 React Router

 React Toastify

 Netlify

 Framer Motion

-mongodb
+MongoDB

-Key Features (Bullet Points)
+🚀 Key Features

-Event Listing: Users can view all upcoming events with clean and organized details.
+Event Listing: Users can view all upcoming events with clean and organized details

-Event Details Page: Each event shows date, time, location, category.
+Event Details Page: Each event shows date, time, location, and category

-User Registration: Users can easily join for events.
+User Registration: Users can easily join events

-Event Filtering: Events can be filtered by type.
+Event Filtering: Events can be filtered by type

-Responsive Design: Works smoothly on mobile, tablet, and desktop.
+Responsive Design: Works smoothly on mobile, tablet, and desktop

-Admin Dashboard: Organizers can add, update, or delete events.
+Admin Dashboard: Organizers can add, update, or delete events

-Image Upload: Event organizers can upload photos or banners for each event.
+Image Upload: Event organizers can upload photos or banners for each event

-Real-Time Updates: Newly added or updated events appear instantly.
+Real-Time Updates: Newly added or updated events appear instantly

-Secure Backend: User data and event information are safely stored.
+Secure Backend: User data and event information are safely stored

-Search Functionality: Users can quickly find specific events by title.
+Search Functionality: Users can quickly find specific events by title

-User-Friendly Interface: Clean, simple, and easy navigation for all users.
+User-Friendly Interface: Clean, simple, and easy navigation for all users

-Login & Authentication: Secure login for event creators and participants.
+Login & Authentication: Secure login for event creators and participants

-NPM Packages Used >>>>
+📦 NPM Packages Used

 react

 react-dom

 react-router

 react-toastify

 firebase

 tailwindcss

 daisyui

-Getting Started
+▶️ Getting Started

-To get started with this Social Event Website, follow these simple steps:
+To get started with this Social Event Website, follow these steps:

+Install Dependencies
- 1. Install Dependencies: Navigate to the project folder and run npm install to install all ..required packages.
+Navigate to the project folder and run:

+npm install

+Setup Environment Variables
- 2. Setup Environment Variables: Create a .env file and add your database and API keys as required.
+Create a .env file and add your database and API keys as required.

- 3. Start the Development Server: Run npm start to launch the website locally.
+Start the Development Server
+Run the following command to launch the website locally:

+npm run dev

+Contribute
- 4. Contribute: Make changes or improvements to the code and push updates if needed.
+Make changes or improvements to the code and push updates if needed.